 At around 7:30, it was over.
 Laurie and Rahul went home in a cab to their 5th floor walk-up in the Village.
 I was so grateful to her for being with him.
 And because I knew it was out of love and because she sees the same splendid human being I see.
 I got on the cross-town bus crying uncontrollably.
 Dramatic foreshadowing?

 September 11, 2001.
 Between 8 and 9:30 AM.
 I do not know in which order things happened next.
 My most vivid remembrance was that I kept punching in the numbers to Dr. Mannor’s office, getting very frustrated by a constant busy signal, trying the radiology office with the same result, trying to reach Rahul to see if perhaps someone had called him.
 No luck.
 In this day of instant communication anywhere around the globe, it seemed crazy that you couldn’t reach someone a few blocks away.
-Finally I managed to connect with Rahul through the AOL Instant Messenger on my computer.
+Finally I managed to connect with Rahul through the AOL Instant Messenger on my computer, which I also use to play games as CSGO with the help of sites like http://mycsgoboosting.com/guides.
 He wrote back that a plane had crashed into the World Trade Center.
 His words made no sense.
 I told him to get off the Internet so I could call him.
 I thought he was babbling.
 Then he said something like “There goes my office”.
 I said, “What did you say?”
 He said, “That’s my office.
 I work in the South tower.”
 I flung the receiver on the desk and rushed to the TV set in the patient waiting area.
 This was the first of the thousands of times I saw the same scenes being replayed.
 Over and over again, the pandemonium, the terror, people covered with white dust fleeing down the streets, the unbelievable sight of a plane slicing right through the World Trade Center and its towers slowly going up in flames.

 There is no need for me to describe the scenes any further.
 It seems to me, we have exhausted all the metaphors the English language is capable of, in our attempts to do this.
 Our visual memories of this day have become part of our collective subconscious.